brianrainey/brianrainey.github.com/_posts/2014-03-19-fellow-expat-jony-ive.md

   myself to say math, instead of maths, so I say mathematics.
 I sound ridiculous,” he laughs.

-I'm losing the ability to get my mouth around "maths" and only yesterday concluded that "mathematics" was the way to go.
+I'm slowly losing the ability to get my mouth around "maths" and only yesterday concluded that "mathematics" could be the way to go.
 If only all my decisions were as spectacular as his.